RoofTitan/VideoProcessingApp-Deployment/GITHUB-DEPLOYMENT-GUIDE.md

 2. Navigate to "Apps" in the left sidebar
 3. Click "Create App"
 4. Choose "GitHub" as the source
-5. Select your VideoProcessingApp repository
+5. Select your VideoProcessingApp-Deployment repository
 6. Select the "main" branch
 7. Configure the app:
    - Choose the "api" directory as the source directory
+   - The API is a simple Node.js Express application that provides endpoints for video processing
    - Set the environment variables:
      - `DO_SPACES_KEY`: Your Digital Ocean Spaces Access Key
      - `DO_SPACES_SECRET`: Your Digital Ocean Spaces Secret Key